pcardotatgit/XDR_Workflows_and_Stuffs/8-detect_and_alert_workflow_lab/readme.md

 ![](img/3.png )

-## Cisco Secure Endpoint simulator
+## If you don't have Cisco Secure Endpoint then use the Secure Endpoint simulator

 If you don't have any Cisco Secure Endpoint console, use the simulator.